SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Scrum is built upon by the collective intelligence of the people using it.
 Rather than provide people with detailed instructions, the rules of Scrum guide their relationships and interactions.

-Various processes, techniques and methods can be employed within the framework.
+Various processes, techniques and methods can be employed within the framework[ScrumFramework].
 Scrum wraps around existing practices or renders them unnecessary.
 Scrum makes visible[ScrumPillars:Transparency] the relative efficacy of current management, environment, and work techniques, so that improvements[ScrumPillars:Adaptation] can be made.